Who is this for ?

 The third session of the morning starts with asking ‘What is Fire?’ and explains some of the more important terminology and key causes of building fires.
 Fire tests are also examined with respect to large scale ‘Fire Resistance’ tests and ‘Reaction-to-Fire’ testing, ending with a final look at the European guidance and the European fire testing.

-Module 2: The IFC Timber Fire Doors Module
+Module 2: The IFC Penetration Sealing Systems Module

-This comprehensive and practical module (delivered in the afternoon) provides the reasoning, knowledge and critical understanding of the important issues that must be addressed when conducting fire door installation and maintenance and inspections.
+This comprehensive and practical module (delivered in the afternoon) provides the reasoning, knowledge and critical understanding of the important issues that must be addressed when conducting installation, maintenance and inspections of penetration sealing systems.

-The module begins with a comprehensive introduction to fire rated timber doorsets and looks to inform attendees about relevant regulations, (specifically the Building Regulations and Approved Document B, the Regulatory Reform (Fire Safety) Order picking up on the specific items relating to fire doors).
-We then examine third party certification of door-sets and appropriate door marking/labeling before moving to cover the detail of the fire testing of fire doors, assessments and limiting the smoke spread through a fire door.
+The module begins with a comprehensive introduction to the sealing of openings in fire separating elements and looks to inform attendees about relevant regulations, (specifically the Building Regulations and Approved Document B, the Regulatory Reform (Fire Safety) Order picking up on the specific items relating to fire stopping).
+We then examine in the detail how the penetration sealing systems are fire tested both in terms of the non-existent British Standard and the European Standard.

 b: Main Session